What are the natural causes of climate change?

 Volcanic Activity

 Volcanic eruptions can have both short-term and long-term effects on the climate.
-When a volcano erupts, it releases gases such as sulfur dioxide (SO₂), along with dust and ash, into the atmosphere.
+When a volcano erupts, it releases gases such as sulfur dioxide (SO₂) and dust and ash into the atmosphere.
 These particles can reflect sunlight away from the Earth, causing global cooling.

-A notable example is the Mount Tambora eruption in 1815, which caused the “Year Without a Summer” in 1816.
-The ash cloud blocked sunlight and led to crop failures and food shortages in many parts of the world.
+A notable example is the Mount Tambora eruption of 1815, which caused the “Year Without a Summer” in 1816.
+The ash cloud blocked sunlight, leading to crop failures and food shortages in many parts of the world.

-Large volcanic eruptions can cause short-term cooling, but they also release carbon dioxide (CO₂), a greenhouse gas that contributes to warming over longer periods.
+Large volcanic eruptions can cause short-term cooling, but they also release carbon dioxide (CO₂), a greenhouse gas contributing to warming over more extended periods.

 Impact on climate: